scarryhott/IVI-Ecosystem-Whitepaper/README.md

 Then visit `/dashboard` to see a live feed of interactions.

+If `firebase-admin` is installed and the environment variable `FIREBASE_CRED` points to a service account JSON file, the dashboard will use Firebase for login and store interactions in Firestore.

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for guidelines.